open-telemetry/opentelemetry-java/sdk-extensions/metric-incubator/README.md

-# OpenTelemetry View Config SDK Extension
+# OpenTelemetry Metric Incubator

 [![Javadocs][javadoc-image]][javadoc-url]

+This artifact contains experimental code related to metrics.

+## View File Configuration

-This artifact contains experimental code for enabling file based YAML configuration of Metric SDK Views.
+Adds support for file based YAML configuration of Metric SDK Views.

 For example, a YAML file at `/Users/user123/view.yaml` could be used to configure views by calling: